USCGC Reliance (WSC-150): Service history

-Second World War service and lost of USS S-28
+Second World War service and loss of USS S-28

 Reliance was operating out of Honolulu, Hawaii at the outbreak of World War II and was subsequently assigned to search and rescue duties at the base in Cordova, Alaska.
 Off the coast of Johnston Island, Reliance depth charged a submarine contact in the spring of 1944.
 On 3 July 1944 the ship and submarine USS S-28 engaged in target practice.
 The submarine acted as a target for anti-submarine vessels until 1700 local time.
 The next day S-28 conducted sonar and torpedo passes on the cutter.
 At 1730 the submarine dived 4 mi from Reliance before contact was lost.
 No detectable signs of distress were found.
 At 1830 communication was attempted to be established without success.
 Former tests have shown gear noise should be heard up to 2,000 yd out, yet contact was not established.
 At 2000 other vessels from Pearl Harbor were contacted, and a search initiated.
 The only sign found was an oil slick before the search was called off during afternoon of 6 July 1944.
 A Court Inquiry investigated the sinking found the vessel sank at 1820 on 4 July 1944 in 1400 fathom of water, without a cause being identified.
 Reliance was returned to the Department of the Treasury on 1 January 1946 and served with the Coast Guard until it was decommissioned on 8 August 1947.
 The vessel was sold 16 June 1948 with possible use as a civilian fishing ship off Alaska.